With pretty flowers, crisp green pods, climbing tendrils and delicate leaves, peas are an attractive and delicious addition to any kitchen garden.

 Sprouting: Peas and snow peas can be grown as nutrient rich tasty sprouts, microgreens or added to breads, salad garnishes and soups.

 Cooking: Fresh raw peas have maximum nutrients and flavour so if cooking, use minimal water and stir fry or steam quickly until just tender.
+Boil frozen peas for about 1-2 minutes.

 Drying: Allow peas to air dry for a few days then store in a sealed jar in your pantry to use in soups or casseroles.
 The texture, flavour and nutrient value won’t be the same as fresh or frozen peas although this is an alternative to extending your harvest.
 Pre-soak peas overnight before cooking.